Making Sense of the Los Angeles Lakers' Post-LeBron Free-Agency Moves

 Making Sense of the Los Angeles Lakers' Post-LeBron Free-Agency MovesJuly 3, 2018

 When you're building a team around LeBron James, you typically want to surround the world's best player with a plethora of shooting threats who can provide requisite spacing for his incessant drives into the teeth of a defense.
-But the Los Angeles Lakers aren't molding a traditional squad around the crown jewel they reached an agreement with on the first day of free agency, instead collecting a strange mix of veterans to pair with the team's incumbent youngsters.
+But the Los Angeles Lakers aren't molding a traditional squad around the crown jewel they reached an agreement with on the first day of free agency, as Klutch Sports Group announced, instead collecting a strange mix of veterans to pair with the team's incumbent youngsters.

 First came Lance Stephenson on a one-year, $4.5 million deal, as reported by ESPN.com's Chris Haynes.
 The shooting guard hasn't always enjoyed a joyous relationship with James and has sometimes been found engaging in questionable antics (blowing in the four-time MVP's ear, anyone?), but his shot-creation skills and man defense still make him an intriguing option.